New York Athletic Club: History

 In 1866, William Buckingham Curtis, Harry Buermeyer, and John C. Babcock opened a gymnasium on the corner of 6th Avenue and 14th Street in their New York City apartment, after discussing the rapid rise of organized athletics in England.
 Interest in their gym grew, and the three men decided to found the New York Athletic Club on September 8, 1868.
 The club was modeled after the London Athletic Club.
-Their goal was to sponsor athletic competitions in the New York area, and to keep official records for different sports.
-The NYAC was established on September 8, 1868.
-Its Constitution and Bylaws were adopted in December 1868.
-In the beginning there was no initiation fee, but $10 was required for the first six months of dues.